Dock

 Previous generations

-cut slits ever 12 to 18 inches.
-I have found this tubing to be susceptible
+die cut slits ever 12 to 18 inches.
+I have found this tubing to

-to kinks and ruptures not to mention the lead metal keel that was
+be susceptible to kinks and ruptures not to mention the lead metal

-designed to keep the tubing on the pond bottom actually used a poisonous
+keel that was designed to keep the tubing on the pond bottom actually

-metal which has since fallen out of favor with anyone concerned about
+used a poisonous metal which has since fallen out of favor with

-a polymer of vinyl chloride and is insoluble in most organic solvents.
+PVC is a polymer of vinyl chloride and is insoluble in most organic

-such as pipes, fibers, upholstery, and bristles, is a more environmental
+fibers, upholstery, and bristles, is a more environmental choice.

-intensive than the relative ease of installing a dock deicer, there
+labor intensive than the relative ease of installing a dock deicer,

 A dock bubbler,